 Appropriate Vaccine Usage

-This indicates the percentage of patients who were given the pneumonia and flu vaccines.
-High vaccination rates should be demanded by residents.
+This indicates the percentage of residents who received the pneumonia and flu vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term patients who needed more assistance with activities of daily living over time.
-ADL's include activities such as dressing and continence.
-Some argue that this is a measure of a patient's well-being.
+This is a measure of the percent of long-term residents who needed more assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and taking a bath.
+Some believe this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile

 In Cheyenne Mountain Center, 19.26% Percentage of Residents